 The Homestay Experience

-For most students who choose to study in the United States, a homestay experience proves among the most rewarding they’ll ever experience.
+For most students and athletes who choose to study in the United States, a homestay experience proves among the most rewarding they’ll ever experience.
 Not only does it present a unique opportunity for them to experience American lifestyle and culture while pursuing their academic aspirations, it also affords them the opportunity to improve their English language skills.
 It is a wonderful way for them to meet new friends from all over the world while enjoying the comfort and security of living with a local, caring family.

 Homestay Florida has accommodated students from China, Japan, Taiwan, Germany, Serbia, Croatia, and Israel – just to name a few!
-Homestay Florida strives to make your student hosting experience a memory of a lifetime, and we look forward to making you a valued part of our extended family!
+Homestay Florida strives to make your hosting experience a memory of a lifetime, and we look forward to making you a valued part of our extended family!

-Your American Homestay Student
+Your American Homestay Student / Athlete

 Host Family FAQs

 - How can we become a host family?